-Black Carbon batteries (BCB) are made-up of bio-waste and metallic wastes, these are easily available, hence are very cost-effective.
-The redesigned process doesn’t require storage of hydrogen gas hence it makes BCB the best choice in terms of safety.
-This is the first-ever rechargeable BCB, an energy storage solution that runs off of cheap, environmentally friendly (organic and metallic waste) materials.
-In contrast to lithium-ion (Li-ion) batteries which are made up of rare minerals, BCB has an electrode made of carbon, which gets charged by splitting water molecules.
+Black Carbon Batteries (BCB) are made of bio-waste and metallic wastes, both of which are readily available and thus very cost-effective.
+Due to the redesigned process does not require the storage of hydrogen gas, BCB is the best choice in terms of safety.
+This is the first rechargeable BCB, an energy storage solution based on low-cost, environmentally friendly (organic and metallic waste) materials.
+In contrast to lithium-ion (Li-ion) batteries, which are made of rare minerals, BCBs have a carbon electrode that is charged by splitting water molecules.

 Received a Grant of INR 249,650 from NewGen IEDC